 M0 correlates negatively with YIELD (pearson correlation of -0.272 for 1990-2006 and -0.703 for 1990-1995).
 A greater M0 is thus associated with a lower ratio short/long term interest rate.

 The author then performs a multiple regression, with GDP in dependent variable, and INVCON, M0, YIELD, and RESOURCES in the set of independent variables.
 Their regression coefficients, respectively, are, 0.0017, 0.3498, -0.1727, 0.4212 with adjusted R² of the model equals to 0.648.
-Thus, except investment/consumption ratio, every variable has an effect on GDP in the expected direction.
+Thus, except for investment/consumption ratio, every variable has an effect on GDP in the expected direction.
 The author argues that INVCON does not predict GDP because GDP was not driven by an effect of private savings but instead by monetary shocks.
 INVCON has no effect above the effect provided by M0.
-Selleby and Helmersson (2009) have also analyzed the business cycles in UK and conclude in favor of the ABCT as well.
+Selleby and Helmersson (2009) have also analyzed the business cycles in the UK and conclude in favor of the ABCT as well.

 9. Austrian Business Cycle Theory: Evidence from Kansas Agriculture (Levi A. Russell and Michael R. Langemeier, 2014)

 Russell and Langemeier (2014) use time series data from 1973 to 2010 on Kansas Agriculture.
 The money at zero maturity (MZM) was obtained from the St. Louis Federal Reserve FRED database.
-MZM is defined as the M2 money supply less time deposits plus money market funds.
+MZM is defined as the M2 money supply with less time deposits plus money market funds.
 For the output in Kansas agriculture, the annual data on net farm income and value of farm production (gross margin) were used.
 Output is specified as the ratio of net farm income to value of farm production.
 This is done to eliminate the effect of prices on output.
-Following Carilli & Dempster (2008) they use the ratio savings/consumption as a proxy for the natural interest rate.
+Following Carilli & Dempster (2008) they use the ratio of savings/consumption as a proxy for the natural interest rate.

 Augmented Dickey-Fuller was used to test for presence of unit root.
 All series were non-stationary in their value levels, and thus the variables were transformed through differencing.
 The AIC index indicates that the optimal number of lags is 3.
 They then conduct Granger causality test (Table 3).
 MZM did not Granger cause interest rate gap (p-value=0.302), but the (lags of changes) interest rate gap did Granger cause agricultural output (p-value=0.053).
 One problem with Granger's test is the use of significance test (p-value).
 It is known that p-value has two components : effect size and sample size.
 The smaller the sample, the larger the p-value.